Understanding the Impact and Worldview of Buddhism

 Wherever Diaspora Asians have scattered across the globe, Buddhism is still evident, whether in South America or Africa, Europe or Canada.

-Eclectic Nature: The Blender Effect
+The Eclectic Nature of Buddhism: The Blender Effect

 Common acceptance and syncretism produced many different cultural expressions of Buddhism mixed with local beliefs.
 It is not uncommon to find a variety of seemingly conflicting religious practices incorporated into the lives of Buddhists.

 This blended mixture is called Folk Buddhism.
 For example, Cambodian Buddhism incorporates guardian and nature spirits (Neak Ta), ancestral spirits, Brahman deities (devada), ghosts (khmaoch, priey) and other animistic practices.

 Western academicians tend to analyze and define religions by categories – what part of it is Buddhism, animism, shamanism, ancestral cult and so on.
 But in his extensive studies of Buddhism in Asia, Dr. S.J.
 Tambiah of Cambridge pointed out that Northeast Thai people see their mixture of animistic spirits, ancestral cult, Brahminic rites, and Buddhist beliefs and practices as one integrated whole – their own kind of Folk Buddhism.

 Total Saturation in Culture and a Worldview of Self Reliance

 Buddhism tends to gather indigenous religions under its broad umbrella.
 Thus, it leads and integrates local belief structures, but does not dislodge nor destroy them.

 This multi-religious amalgamation under Buddhism engenders a strong national, racial and religious identity with Buddhism—one of the strongest barriers to conversion.
 “To be Thai, Cambodian, Dai, Tibetan, Lao, Burmese, Japanese . . . is to be Buddhist.”